 Mark adopted the legal document business model established by Nolo Press, Inc. a few years earlier in Berkeley, California, and worked hard to provide the public with excellent service.
 The response was overwhelming and highly encouraging, but the satisfaction of seeing individual non-attorneys successfully negotiate their own legal matter was priceless.

-Mr. Kizer has served on the board of directors for "CALDA" (formerly "CAIP"), and has worked with the principals of Nolo Press, Inc. in promoting California's Senate Bill 1418, which pioneered the legal self-help movement.
-The bill passed and was signed into law on January 1, 2000, creating a new designation for professionals who assist the general public with their own legal matters without giving legal advice.
-This "new" designation is now known as Legal Document Assistant, or "LDA".
+Mr. Kizer has served on the board of directors for "CALDA" (formerly "CAIP"), and has assisted in promoting California's Senate Bill 1418, a bill which pioneered the legal self-help movement.
+The bill eventually passed, signed into law on January 1, 2000, and created a new designation for professionals who assist the general public with their own legal matters without giving legal advice.
+This new designation is known as Legal Document Assistant, or "LDA".

 “We look forward to meeting you to discuss how we can assist you with your own legal matters.
 Why pay excessive attorney fees for matters you can handle yourself?
 We can help you successfully manage your legal matter."